 To contact Sue Silverman for a media interview or a professional speaking engagement, please call at 616.847.1991, or e-mail her at SueWilliamSilverman(at)gmail.com.

 Sue is the author of two memoirs.
 Because I Remember Terror, Father, I Remember You, won the Association of Writers and Writing Programs Award Series in Creative Nonfiction.
 Her memoir, Love Sick: One Woman's Journey Through Sexual Addiction, was made into a Lifetime TV Original Movie.
 Her poetry collection is Hieroglyphics in Neon.
 Her new book is Fearless Confessions: A Writer's Guide to Memoir.

-As a professional speaker and writer, Sue has appeared on many nationally syndicated radio and TV programs including The View, Anderson Cooper 360 on CNN; a John Stossel Special on ABC-TV; CNN-Headline News; the Montel Williams Show; the Ricki Lake Show; the Morning Show with Mike and Juliet; and both the U. S. and Canadian Discovery Channels.
+As a professional speaker and writer, Sue has appeared on many nationally syndicated radio and TV programs including The View, Anderson Cooper 360 on CNN; a John Stossel Special on ABC-TV; CNN-Headline News; the Montel Williams Show; the Ricki Lake Show; and the Morning Show with Mike and Juliet.
 She was also featured in an episode of "The Secret Lives of Women" on WE-TV.

 Sue teaches in the low-residency MFA in Writing Program at Vermont College of Fine Arts.

 FOLLOW SUE ON THE WEB

 Be Sue's Facebook friend, at http://www.facebook.com/SueWilliamSilverman.
 Follow Sue on Twitter, at SueSilverman.

 As a professional speaker, I address such topics as incest and child abuse, domestic violence, spirituality, recovery, family dynamics, and sexual addiction.
 I also conduct creative nonfiction writing workshops and focus on the importance of women's voices.
 Here are some responses to my presentations: